CSmithy89/agent-orchestrator/docs/epics.md

 ---

-**Story 3.2: Murat Agent - Test Architect Persona**
+**Story 3.2: Murat Agent - Test Architect Persona (REQUIRED)**

 As the orchestrator core,
-I want a Murat agent focused on testing strategy,
-So that architecture includes comprehensive test planning.
+I want a Murat agent focused on comprehensive testing strategy **executed in every architecture workflow**, So that all projects have solid test infrastructure and quality foundations.

 **Acceptance Criteria:**
 1. Load Murat persona from bmad/bmm/agents/murat.md